Franiboy/UnrealMCPCoreProject-Docs/README.md

 **Q: Does it work at runtime / in packaged builds?**
 No. UnrealMCPCore is an Editor-only plugin.
 It is designed for development workflows where AI agents assist with building, editing, and inspecting the project inside the Unreal Editor.
 It has no effect on packaged builds.

+**Q: Which platforms are supported?**
+Windows, macOS, and Linux.
+The plugin uses only cross-platform Unreal Engine APIs with no platform-specific code.

 **Q: Can multiple AI agents connect at the same time?**
 Yes.
 The server supports multiple concurrent sessions.
 Each client gets its own session ID, and all shared state is protected by locks.
 There is no limit on the number of simultaneous connections.